We are reader-supported. Purchases made through links on our site may earn us a commission. Learn More.

 Laguna College of Art and Design

 Laguna College boasts a number of degree programs that can lead to a career as an animator, with the B.F.A. in Animation being the best choice to learn 3D animation.
-Other options are the Game Art and Design + Digital Media programs.
-Graduates animators from this school are found in top studios like Pixar, DreamWorks, Obsidian Entertainment, Sony, and more.
+Other options include the Game Art and Design + Digital Media programs.
+Graduated animators from this school are found in top studios like Pixar, DreamWorks, Obsidian Entertainment, Sony, and more.

 University of Central Florida